 Since the completion of this project, we’ve implemented the same process for RHCs across the country, and have taken this on for claims directed at private insurance carriers as well.

 “But Wait, There’s More!”

-The Medicare claims automation process is just one of the many valuable automation possibilities that exist when it comes to eClinicalWorks, and we at Mi7 know how to make them happen even when eClinicalWorks themselves tell you it’s not possible.
-We recently outlined a variety of process automation examples in a recent blog, and we invite you to explore how your medical practice could benefit from the many ways you can enhance your use of eClinicalWorks to your business advantage.
+The Medicare claims automation process is just one of the many valuable automation possibilities that exist when it comes to eClinicalWorks, and we at Ero Health know how to make them happen.
+We recently outlined a variety of process automation examples in a recent blog <Link to eClinicalWorks Data Automation and Transformation Blog>, and we invite you to explore how your medical practice could benefit from the many ways you can enhance your use of eClinicalWorks to your business advantage.